Five ways to revamp your email marketing

 Send more educational emails

 There’s nothing wrong with selling through email.
 However, you’ll notice that the most successful companies don’t sell overtly and repeatedly.

 Instead, they attract their audience with inbound marketing tactics.

-These tactics use educational content to pull in a target audience, nurture it, and push it down the sales funnel.
-Getting these steps right can make a huge difference to conversion rates.
+These tactics use educational content to attract a target audience, nurture it, and push it down the sales funnel.
+Getting these steps right can make a huge difference in conversion rates.